What's new in version 1810 of Configuration Manager current branch

 SMS Provider API

-An Intune connection is no longer required for on-premises MDM
+An Intune connection is no longer required for new on-premises MDM deployments

-The on-premises MDM prerequisite to configure a Microsoft Intune subscription is no longer required.
+The on-premises MDM prerequisite to configure a Microsoft Intune subscription is no longer required for new deployments.
 Your organization still requires Intune licenses to use this feature.
+You can’t currently remove the Intune connection from existing on-premises MDM deployments.
+For more information, see the Intune support blog post.

 To install a new site, use a baseline version of Configuration Manager.